 LA’s first RAW Artisan Wine Fair was a success – well received, well organized and well attended.
 It exposed new people to a different and newer sector of the wine industry, and provided the trade with many options.

-In the LA area, look for natural wines at Domaine LA on Melrose, Lou Wine in Los Feliz, Silverlake Wine Olin Silver Lake, Highland Park and DTLA and Bar & Garden in Culver City and at several restaurants in LA.
+In the LA area, look for natural wines at Domaine LA on Melrose, Lou Wine in Los Feliz, Silverlake Wine in Silver Lake, Highland Park and DTLA, Bar & Garden in Culver City and at several restaurants in LA.
 Hopefully there will be wider distribution outside LA in shops and restaurants in the near future.